 Shajitha is a PT and heads the stroke and out patients MSK divisions.
 She may be involved in supervision of projects and coordination of adult clients for your placement.

-Subbulakshmi - -Spinal cord, MSK and Stroke (subbuphysio1610@gmail.com)
+Subbulakshmi - Spinal cord, MSK and Stroke (subbuphysio1610@gmail.com)

-Muthu Meeral-Spinal cord, MSK and Stroke (meerashahul 17217-
+Muthu Selvi - Spinal cord, MSK and Stroke (meerashahul17217@gmail.com)

 Seyad - Spinal cord, MSK and Stroke (zayedpt87@gmail.com)